ITR13/CobaltCoreShipLoader/OldReadMe.md

 # ITR'S COBALT CORE SHIP LOADER
 This shiploader allows you to use and create ships without any coding expertise.
-These mods, dubbed in the text below as "ShipMods", differs from regular Cobalt Core mods by only needing an easily editable text file to function.
+These mods, dubbed in the text below as "ShipMods", differs from regular Cobalt Core mods by only needing a .startership file or a zip file to function.
+If you're unsure if a mod is a shipmod or not- if the mod files contain a .dll file it's not a shipmod, if it contains a .startership file it **is** a shipmod!

-**NB: This is the guide for the new modloader, if you're still using EWanderer's modloader, [click here](https://github.com/ITR13/CobaltCoreShipLoader/blob/main/OldReadMe.md)**

 ## Table of Contents